canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 {% include figure.html src="embed/umineko/ep3/218-new-guest-room.png" alt="A painting of a simple bedroom, like a hotel room.
 The bed where Eva would be is made up." %}

-Hideyoshi is taking good care of her, talking about his 'magic hand'.
+Hideyoshi is taking good care of her, talking about his 'magic hand' which takes away the pain.
 This is one thing I do appreciate a lot, actually---even characters who are often cruel will have a context in which they display this kind of tenderness.
 (Hideyoshi's just a goofball regardless, but this episode seems to be about fleshing out Eva's emotional range.)

 Their conversation echoes others about magic.
 Even though Hideyoshi privately thinks he's simply providing a placebo, he says that magic works if you believe in it...